 Duration: 8 weeks

 Education is quickly becoming an interactive experience between students and teachers.
 As students become more involved, teachers have greater opportunities to engage and facilitate learning.
-In NRHL 621 Instructional Strategies in Nursing Practice, you’ll explore teaching and learning strategies in nursing education and examine best teaching practices for nurse educators.
+In NRHL 641 Instructional Strategies, you’ll explore teaching and learning strategies in nursing education and examine best teaching practices for nurse educators.

 You’ll discover how teaching and learning are interconnected and dependent on each other.
 You will also analyze the importance of curriculum planning and learn about the need for clear and precise learner objectives.